-During the year ended June 30, 2010, the District had interfund transfers.
-The details of interfund receivables/payables are shown in Note 3.E.
+During the year ended June 30, 2011, the District did not have interfund transfers.

 N. EXPENDITURES OF RESTRICTED SOURCES

 It is the District's policy to expend restricted sources prior to unrestricted sources when both sources are available for expenditure.